ratiw/ajaxtable.js/README.md

 Creating Buttons Column
 ----
 You can use the custom column feature to create Buttons column as in the following example.
-Please note that `FontAwesome` is used to display the button icons.
+Please note that Twitter's `Bootstrap` and `FontAwesome` is used to display the button icons.

 ```html
 ...